 Students who earn the Doctor of Physical Therapy (DPT) degree are prepared to work as entry-level general practitioners of physical therapy.
-Applicants to the DPT program must have a bachelor's degree and 100 hours of physical therapy observation under the supervision of a licensed physical therapist.
-With an emphasis on research, community service and quality patient care, UM's physical therapy doctoral program requires 32 weeks of internships that take place at the end of the second year and during the third year of study.
+Applicants to the DPT program must have a bachelor's degree.
+With an emphasis on research, community service and quality patient care, UM's physical therapy doctoral program requires several internships that take place during the second and third years of study.

-First-year courses include anatomy, therapeutic exercise and neuroscience.
-Students in their second year study electrotherapy, pharmacology, geriatric physical therapy and pediatric physical therapy.
-In the final year, students learn about rehabilitation, health promotion and medical diagnostic tests.
+First-year courses include anatomy, therapeutic exercise, electrotherapy and neuroscience.
+Students in their second year study cardio-respiratory physical therapy, pharmacology, geriatric physical therapy and pediatric physical therapy.
+In the final year, students learn about health promotion and medical diagnostic tests and complete clinical internships.
 Research is required during each year of the program.